ernesto-jimenez/gopherdex/README.md

 title = "The original gopher"
 author = "Renee French"
 credit = "http://reneefrench.blogspot.com/"
+license = "Creative Commons Attributions 3.0"
 +++

+Some history about this actual gopher.
 ```

-*Make sure you specify the current date and the name of the author*
+*Make sure you specify the current date, the name of the author, and the
+license*

 # Contributing to the design